 Don't hesitate to ask questions at any time during your appointment.

 What to expect from your doctor or speech-language pathologist

 Your doctor or speech-language pathologist is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to discuss further.
-Your doctor may ask:
+Be ready to answer them to reserve time to go over any points you want to discuss further.
+Your doctor or speech-language pathologist may ask:

 - When did you first notice stuttering?

 - Is stuttering always present, or does it come and go?

 - Does anything appear to make it worse?

 - Does anyone in your family have a history of stuttering?